Data Transfer Risk Assessment

 Step 3: Assess whether the transfer tool relied upon is effective in light of the circumstances of the transfer

-U.S. Surveillance Laws
+US Surveillance Laws

 FISA 702 and Executive Order 12333

-FISA generally requires the government to apply for a court order with respect to each target of surveillance.
-FISA requires the government to include information in its applications that demonstrates that probable cause exists to believe that the target of surveillance is a foreign power or an agent of a foreign power.
-Such applications are made to, and evaluated by, the specialized FISC, which is comprised of sitting Article III judges who have been designated for that role by the Chief Justice of the U.S. Supreme Court.
+The Foreign Intelligence Surveillance Act (FISA)regulates US governmental electronic and physical surveillance of communications for foreign intelligence purposes.FISA generally requires the US government to apply for a court order with respect to each target of surveillance.
+FISA requires the US government to include information in its applications that demonstrates that probable cause exists to believe that the target of surveillance is a foreign power or an agent of a foreign power.
+Such applications are made to, and evaluated by, the specializedForeign Intelligence Surveillance Court(FISC), which is comprised of sitting Article III judges who have been designated for that role by the Chief Justice of the US Supreme Court.

-Congress added Section 702 in the FISA Amendments Act (FAA) of 2008 to provide less restrictive procedures for acquiring foreign intelligence information targeting non-U.S. persons who are not within the United States.
+Section 702 of FISA contains less restrictive procedures for the US government to acquire foreign intelligence information targeting non-US persons who are not within the US.
 Surveillance under Section 702 is subject to supervision by theFISC, but the provision does not require the FISC to review individual targets of surveillance.
-Instead, under Section 702, the FISC reviews generally applicable targeting and minimization procedures and guidelines submitted by the U.S. Attorney General and the Director of National Intelligence to determine whether they are “reasonably designed” to: (1) ensure that surveillance only targets persons who are reasonably believed to be outside the United States; and (2) prevent the intentional acquisition of purely domestic communications.
-Once the FISC approves those procedures and guidelines, the government may issue directives to electronic communication service providers requiring them to provide the government with “all information, facilities, or assistance”needed to conduct the surveillance in a manner that does not undermine its secrecy.
+Instead, under Section 702, the FISC reviews generally applicable targeting and minimization procedures and guidelines submitted by the US Attorney General and the Director of National Intelligence to determine whether they are “reasonably designed” to: (1) ensure that surveillance only targets persons who are reasonably believed to be outside the US; and (2) prevent the intentional acquisition of purely domestic communications.
+Once the FISC approves those procedures and guidelines, the US government may issue directives to “electronic communication service providers” requiring them to provide the US government with “all information, facilities, or assistance”needed to conduct the surveillance in a manner that does not undermine its secrecy.

 For example, the government has used FISA 702 to implement downstream (previously referred to as “PRISM”) and upstream collection programs.
-In downstream collection, the government typically directs consumer-facing communications service providers—such as ISPs, telephone providers, or email providers—to provide all communications “to or from” a “selector” (e.g., an email address).Upstream collection similarly involves the collection of all communications “to or from” a selector, but the requests are directed at telecommunications “backbone” providers (i.e., companies that operate the long-distance, high-capacity internet cables that interconnect with ISPs’ local networks) and it does not involve collection of telephone calls.
-Under the government’s procedures, the National Security Agency (NSA) is the primary intelligence agency that collects data through the downstream and upstream programs, although the Federal Bureau of Investigation (FBI) and Central Intelligence Agency (CIA) also receive data from these programs in more limited circumstances.
+In downstream collection, the US government typically directs consumer-facing communications service providers—such as ISPs, telephone providers, or email providers—to provide all communications “to or from” a “selector” (e.g., an email address).Upstream collection similarly involves the collection of all communications “to or from” a selector, but the requests are directed at telecommunications “backbone” providers (i.e., companies that operate the long-distance, high-capacity internet cables that interconnect with ISPs’ local networks) and it does not involve collection of telephone calls.
+Under the US government’s procedures, the National Security Agency (NSA) is the primary intelligence agency that collects data through the downstream and upstream programs, although the Federal Bureau of Investigation and Central Intelligence Agency also receive data from these programs in more limited circumstances.

 Executive Order 12333